grpc/proposal/A56-priority-lb-policy.md

 Each child will also have a 10-second failover timer that indicates that it is currently trying to connect.
 While this timer is running, the algorithm used to choose a priority (see below) will wait for this child to finish attempting to connect before it moves on to the next priority.
 The timer will be cancelled when the child reports its state as `READY`, `IDLE`, or `TRANSIENT_FAILURE`.
 If the timer fires without being cancelled, it will call the algorithm used to choose a priority (see below).
 The timer will be started when the child is first created.
-It will also be started if the child reports `CONNECTING` and it has previously reported `READY` or `IDLE` more recently than `TRANSIENT_FAILURE`.
+It will also be started when the child transitions to `CONNECTING` from some other state (i.e., ignoring duplicate `CONNECTING` notifications) if it has previously reported `READY` or `IDLE` more recently than `TRANSIENT_FAILURE`.

 ### Configuration Updates